openedx/edx-platform/README.md

 ```

 Your development environment is normally created once, on first `vagrant up`.
-The usual development process from there would be to `git pull` any changes in edx-platform,
+You can continue to fetch changes in edx-platform
-and continue working with your configured box (VM).
+as you work with your VM.
-If you want to create a fresh development environment, you can:
+To re-initialize your VM and create a fresh development environment:
 ```
 $ vagrant destroy
 $ vagrant up